5th Floor, Rajapushpa Summit

-The Taxi Market is segmented by Booking Type (Online and Offline), Vehicle Type (Motorcycle, Cars, and Other Vehicle Type (Van)), Service (Ride Hailing and Ride Sharing), and Geography.
+The Taxi Market is segmented by Booking Type (Online Booking and Offline Booking), by Vehicle Type (Motorcycles, Cars and Other Vehicle Type (Vans)), by Service Type (Ride-Hailing and Ride Sharing), and by Geography.

 Fastest Growing Market:

 The taxi market is was valued at USD 159.6 billion in 2020, and it is estimated to reach USD 327.54 billion by 2026, at a rate of 8.95 % over the forecast period (2021-2026).

 In 2020, the global taxi market experienced significant damage due to COVID-19, with lockdowns and restricted moments the demand for taxi.
 Increase risk associated with crowded places with social distancing measures have had a negative impact on the growth of the market as the preference of the customers has shifted towards personal vehicles.
 Yet, with ease in lockdown measures demand is returning back to the market and by the end of 2021, it is expected that the market experience growth.

 In recent years passengers’ preferences for utilizing taxi services and ride-sharing services across the developing countries, such as India, China, Vietnam, etc., have increased along with the increase in demand in the developed regions such as the United States and Europe.
 This has led the companies to enhance the options and expand their operations to be provided in mobile applications, to retain their respective market shares in a highly competitive market.

 Asia-Pacific captured a major share of the market, accounting for 73.14% of the global taxi market, in 2020.
 Increasing traffic congestion and low taxi fare, when compared to other modes of transportation, are the major factors driving the growth of the motorcycle/bike taxi service in the Asia-Pacific market.